iem-projects/pd-acre/README.rst

 :Author: Winfried Ritsch
 :Contact: ritsch _at_ algo.mur.at, ritsch _at_ iem.at
 :Revision: 0.31 "development"
-:Copyright: Winfried Ritsch - IEM / algorythmics 2012+
+:Copyright: winfried ritsch - IEM / algorythmics 2012+

 "development version" means in this context: